GregTMiller/UnityTerminal/README.md

 Step 1: Install Unity in the DEFAULT SYSTEM PATH.
 This script assumes all versions of Unity are installed in the default location.
 If you aren't using the repo version, you can't change it currently.

+Step 2: Install Python.
+(You should have this already tbh, very handy language.
+If you don't, you can get it at https://www.python.org/)

-Step 2: Download the lastest release.
-(Release here: )
+Step 3: Download the lastest release.
+(Release here: https://github.com/GregTMiller/UnityTerminal/releases/tag/First_Release)

+Step 4: Add where you store you project folders to myGitFolders.txt (I included my git folders inside the repo version for reference.)

-Step 3: Run and Profit.
+Step 5: Run and Profit.